wp-plugins/participants-database/readme.txt

 4. Place [pdb_record] in your blog posts and pages to show the signup form
 5. Additonal features and instructions can be found on the help tab of the plugin's settings page

+== Use ==

+The way this works, is there are two shortcodes: [pdb_signup] and [pdb_record].
+Use the [pdb_signup] one to give people a way to add their name to your list.
+You can customize which fields they need to fill in.
+This way, your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.

+When they sign in, they will be sent an email (email is required) with a private link to their full record.
+This page is where the second [pdb_record] shortcode goes.

+To use the plugin:

+1. Go to the "manage fields" page and set up the fields you want to use for your database.
+You can also change this later, but it's best to have it all set up before you really start adding records.
+2. While you are setting up your fields, look at the "signup" column.
+This is where you choose which fields the site visitor will have to fill out in order to sign up.
+The email field is required in order to email them a link to come back and fill out their full record.
+If you don't want them to do that, you don't have to include the email field in the signup form.
+You can also turn the email sending off in the settings.
+3. Put the [pdb_signup] shortcode wherever you want your signup form to appear.
+4. Put the [pdb_record] shortcode on the page where you want them to fill out their full record.
+You must go to the plugin settings page and put the slug to this page in the "Participant Record Page" field.
+5. When someone signs up, an email is sent to them with a private link to their record so they can fill out all the fields you want them to.
+This is why you need to tell the plugin where your [pdb_record] shortcode is.
+You can define which fields they will see there on the "manage fields" page.
+6. Go to the plugin settings page to set up the emails.
+There are both user and admin emails sent on a signup, and you can determine the content of the emails and also whether to send them and to whom.

+Of course, records can be entered in the backend by a user with "editor" or above capabilities.
+Setting up the fields and plugin settings requires an admin.
+Records can also be imported with a CSV file.

 == Screenshots ==

 1. Managing Database fields: this is where you cet up your database fields and all attributes for each field